Updated: Jun 15

 In the 1390s Cunt is used often which tends to indicate that it wasn't viewed as obscene and interchangeably with the word quaint (both were spelled queynte).
 The etymology of quaint is quite different to the meaning it has come to take on, it (and therefore also cunt) came from the Old French Cointe meaning ‘cunning, ingenious, proud’ and also ‘knowledgeable, well-informed, clever, proud, elegant, gracious’.

-I wonder how the confidence of women and girls might be impacted if we were raised to believe our cunts made us knowledgeable, well informed, clever and proud?
-I wonder if women would still be cutting chunks off our labia, wearing scented pantyliners, washing away our natural fluids, feeling ashamed and afraid of our cervical mucus, having sex when we don't want to and hiding and denying our periods?
-I wonder if instead of BDE there would be BCE (big cunt energy) and women with plump outer labia or lavishly long inner labia were considered sexually potent and desirable.
+I wonder how the confidence of women, girls and people with vulvas might be impacted if we were raised to believe our cunts made us knowledgeable, well informed, clever and proud?
+I wonder if we would still be cutting chunks off our labia, wearing scented pantyliners, washing away our natural fluids, feeling ashamed and afraid of our cervical mucus, having sex when we don't want to and hiding and denying our periods?
+I wonder if instead of BDE there would be BCE (big cunt energy) and those of us with plump outer labia or lavishly long inner labia would be considered sexually potent and desirable.

 The etymology of the word confidence comes from the Latin 'Confidere' meaning to have full trust.
-How many women have been taught to have full trust in their bodies?
-How many women fully understand what happens during a menstrual cycle and how their own cycle affects them physically, mentally and emotionally or about the purpose and variance of cervical fluid or how to masturbate and how many different types of orgasm there are?
-If women and girls were body literate perhaps we might be more confident and with confidences comes, amongst other things, empowerment, appropriate boundaries, autonomy, agency and the confidence to have your wants and needs met by yourself and others.
-It's hard to feel confident and congruent (insides matching outsides) when we've not even been given the basics in education about our bodies and our physiology as women.
+How many of us have been taught to have full trust in their bodies?
+How many of us fully understand what happens during a menstrual cycle and how our own cycles effect us physically, mentally and emotionally or about the purpose and variance of cervical fluid or how to masturbate and how many different types of orgasm there are?
+If women, girls and people with vulvas were body literate perhaps we might be more confident and with confidence comes, amongst other things, empowerment, appropriate boundaries, autonomy, agency and the belief that we deserve for our wants and needs to be met by ourselves and others.
+It's hard to feel confident and congruent (insides matching outsides) when we've not even been given the basics in education about our bodies and our physiology.